geraldGhibran/simple-crud-app-nodejs-mongodb/README.md

 Start app by typing "nodemon" in terminal of this app directory and don't forget to start your mongoDB server..

+Access the app using browser by typing http://localhost:3000/employee

 Done!!